e0ipso/e0ipso.github.io/_posts/2020-04-17-drupalcon-streaming.md

   - [Everything you need to know about LibrePlanet 2020, now fully online!](https://www.fsf.org/blogs/community/everything-you-need-to-know-about-libreplanet-2020-now-fully-online)

 Let's reach out to them, let's build bridges with other Free Software organizations, let's collaborate.

+EDIT: The Drupal Association just posted that [DrupalCon Global 2020](https://events.drupal.org/global2020) will be an entirely on-line event.
+I will be happy to assist the DA in figuring out the ethical solution for this conference, should the DA need it.

 ---
 <small>Photo by [Nowshad Arefin](https://unsplash.com/@nowshadtakes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/lighthouse?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)</small>